psychemedia/storytelling-notes/godmother-death.md

 "So who are you?"

-“I am the good Lord.
+"I am the good Lord.

-“You just.
+"You just.
 Lord God!...
 No I noni Everywhere, I hear people complaining about you, on earth.

 "Why so, please?"